hermangroup/docs/mining/index.rst

 Configuration
 -------------

-Begin by selecting a mining pool and generating a Dash address as described in the :ref:`Mining Pools <mining-pools>` section above.
+Begin by selecting a mining pool and generating a Historia address as described in the :ref:`Mining Pools <mining-pools>` section above.
 Keep all your mining files in a single folder.
 In this example we will work from the Desktop.
 The node selected for this example is from the